Union alliance lifepartners for Chandra-9

 Mother-figure * local rhythms subsume the global view

 Chandra-9 denotes a distinctive behavior of the mother-figure(s).
 As always, much depends upon graha-yuti-Chandra.
-However typically and predictably, Chandra-8 points to a doctrinally rooted mother whose tenets of belief are grounded through a faith community that has notably localized characteristics.
+However, Typically, and predictably, Chandra-8 points to a doctrinally rooted mother whose tenets of belief are grounded through a faith community that has notably localized characteristics.

-Due to the awkward angle of Chandra in 6th-from-swabhava, Chandra-9 suffers a tendency to confuse the ethnic folkways, ancient customs, and established cultural norms of a settled people (Chandra, folk roots) with the philosophical frameworks of belief which interpret a greater reality (Guru, wide wisdom).
+Due to the awkward angle of Chandra in 6th-from-svabhava, Chandra-9 suffers a tendency to confuse the ethnic folkways, ancient customs, and established cultural norms of a settled people (Chandra, folk roots) with the philosophical frameworks of belief which interpret a greater reality (Guru, wide wisdom).
 Thus the mother figure may be a "deeply religious" personality who finds comfort in the soothing rhythms of an ancient form of ritual worship, and who is specifically disinterested in the global, theoretical viewpoint of bhava-9.
 It is generally easy to identify the Chandra-9 nativity due to the obvious nature of the mother's bondage to her stabilizing catechism.

 Parents, especially Mother, are Local, Applied Believers

 The relationship with the parents can be conflicted with Chandra located in 6th-from-4th, suggesting disagreement (6) over matters of localized custom, rhythms, religions, and routines (4).
-Yet the mother provides a guiding wisdom.
+Yet, the mother provides a guiding wisdom.

 The birth-mother herself is often deeply involved in spiritual guidance activities within the faith community (9 = 11th-from-11th, community of communities).
-Yet she may also be recognized as a type of applied religious philosopher who is able to discuss the local applications of her beliefs to situations of daily life (Chandra).
+Yet, she may also be recognized as a type of applied religious philosopher who is able to discuss the local applications of her beliefs to situations of daily life (Chandra).